Plloi/SublimeWiki/readme.md

 5. This system is sparse by design.
 There are only  a few things that get marked:
 	* WikiLinks
    		* These are identified as `markup.underline.internal.link.Wiki`.
 You may need to add style rules to your favorite theme to have it render.
+	* Anchor Links (Link: `[#Link Text]` Target: `[>Link Text]`)
+   		* Links are identified as `markup.underline.link.thisdocumentlink.Wiki`.
+You may need to add style rules to your favorite theme to have it render.
+   		* Targets are identified as `control.header.thisdocumenttarget.Wiki`.
+You may need to add style rules to your favorite theme to have it render.
 	* Email Links
 		* Identified as `string.quoted.link.email.Wiki`
 	* Web Links (i.e. `Http://` or `ftp://` links)